BeanieODM/beanie/docs/tutorial/aggregate.md

 avg_price = await Product.avg(Product.price)
 ```

-A full list of avalible methods can be found [here](/beanie/api-documentation/interfaces/#aggregateinterfaceaggregate).
+A full list of available methods can be found [here](/api-documentation/interfaces/#aggregatemethods).

 You can also use the native PyMongo syntax by calling the `aggregate` method.
-However, as Beanie will not know what output
-to expect, you will have to supply a projection model yourself.
+However, as Beanie will not know what output to expect, you will have to supply a projection model yourself.
 If you do not supply a projection model, then a dictionary will be returned.

 ```python
 class OutputItem(BaseModel):